 The electoral roll search has been used historically to trace people to a current address but this has several drawbacks and is not the preferred way to trace people in the UK.

 - The information is historic and dated from the time of the electoral roll application hence people may have moved from the given address.

 - The information is not current

-- The information is single use and not verified against other data
+- The information is single-use and not verified against other data

-- More accurate data such as Credit Agency data exists to trace people, which can give more accurate live current data for peoples addresses.
+- More accurate data such as Credit Agency data exists to trace people, which can give more accurate live current data for people’s addresses.

-Many members of the general public believe a Electoral Roll search to be the best way to trace a person in the UK but this simply is not true and the most valid process for tracing someone to a current address is to use a Tracing agent who has access to industry only data sources such as Credit Agency data and can layer many data points to be able to reveal a reliable current address for the person that you are looking for.
+Many members of the general public believe an Electoral Roll search to be the best way to trace a person in the UK but this simply is not true and the most valid process for tracing someone to a current address is to use a Tracing agent who has access to industry only data sources such as Credit Agency data and can layer many data points to be able to reveal a reliable current address for the person that you are looking for.

 Questions on an Electoral Roll Search